Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Activity — Due Diligence Review

 The SFO wants your due diligence records.
-Before you hand them over, review this third-party questionnaire response.
+Review this third-party questionnaire first.
 Click every response that raises a compliance concern.
-Watch out for false positives.
+Watch for false positives.

 Portrait of Alexa Reeves, Compliance Manager